pa2si/berlin-en-salsa/README.md

 whats's done:

+v 0.1.16

+- Added touch swipe support for image galleries in Sections Two and Three on mobile devices (only spanish)

 v 0.1.15

 - Language switcher now hides when scrolling down and reappears when scrolling up on mobile devices